Anicka Yi: Process

-She has also described her process as similar but an inverted version of the scientific process as employed in science labs.
+She has also described her process as similar to, but an inverted version of, the scientific process employed in science labs.
 "Scientists have their hypothesis and then spend the next 20 or 30 years of their career trying to prove it, whereas artists won’t really understand what their hypothesis was until the end of their career."

 Select works and exhibitions

 You Can Call Me F at The Kitchen

 In her 2015 show at The Kitchen in New York City, You Can Call Me F, Yi took swabs from 100 women and with the help of MIT synthetic biologist Tal Danino cultivated the bacteria in an agar billboard that “assaults visitors” to help answer the question “What does feminism smell like?"
 Each woman was given the choice to where she would take a swab from her body, which ranged from the mouth to the vagina.
 She and Danino developed this work through "The Art and Science of Bacteria" a workshop they led during her residency at MIT.
-She described that she wanted this work to explore the "patriarchal fear" surrounding hygiene and the female body.
-In the exhibition, Yi aimed to represent women's body in the form of smells rather than sights, denouncing what New Yorker writer Andrea K. Scott writes as "salacious male expectations".
+She explained that she wanted this work to explore the "patriarchal fear" surrounding hygiene and the female body.
+In the exhibition, Yi aimed to represent women's bodies in the form of smells rather than sights, denouncing what New Yorker writer Andrea K. Scott writes as "salacious male expectations".

 "Life is Cheap" at the Guggenheim Museum

 Yi was the winner of the biannual 2016 Hugo Boss Prize presented by the Guggenheim.
 In 2017, Yi debuted at the Guggenheim with the exhibition Life Is Cheap, which explores her "sociopolitical interest in the olfactive."

-In the entrance of this exhibit, visitors encountered an aroma designed by the artist to be a hybrid scent of ants and Asian American women and named Immigrant Cactus.
-The central gallery space has two works facing each other with distinct, contained biospheres.
-One work, enclosed in a temperature-regulated space, Force Majeure features plexiglass tiles covered in agar on which bacteria, sourced from Chinatown and Koreatown in Manhattan, grows.
+In the entrance of this exhibit, visitors encountered an aroma designed by the artist to be a hybrid scent of ants and Asian American women and named Immigrant Caucus.
+The central gallery space had two works facing each other with distinct, contained biospheres.
+One work, enclosed in a temperature-regulated space, Force Majeure features plexiglass tiles covered in agar on which bacteria, sourced from Chinatown and Koreatown in Manhattan, grow.
 The other work, Lifestyle Wars contains a colony of ants on a structure that resembles a circuit board, referencing the organization of society and the relationship of technology to this ordering.

 In a video produced by the Guggenheim, Yi explains that "You're dealing with a society that is overly obsessed with cleanliness.
 And that's partially why I do work with bacteria as a material.
-Especially in the west, we have this morbid fear of pungent aromas, of bacteria.
+Especially in the West, we have this morbid fear of pungent aromas, of bacteria.
 I'm giving a kind of visualization to people's anxieties about all the germs and bacteria that are proliferating all around us."

 The Flavor Genome (2016) at the Whitney Biennial

-The 2017 Whitney Biennial included Yi's 22-minute 3D video titled The Flavor Genome, which follows a chemist searching through the Brazilian Amazon for a special plant.
+The 2017 Whitney Biennial included Yi's 22-minute 3D video entitled The Flavor Genome, which follows a chemist searching through the Brazilian Amazon for a special plant.
 In the story, this plant is thought to have medicinal properties, so it is appealing to the pharmaceutical industry.
 The film considers themes ranging from bioengineering to imperialism.